pagong/team-container/README.md

 * open "values-setup.yaml".
 Enter your e-Mail address, set production to true, enter the main server name (e.g. www) and domain name.
 * install Traefik, the router: `helm install setup team-setup --values values-setup.yaml`
 * wait a few minutes - until https://yourserver.example.com returns the nginx welcome page using a valid Let's Encrypt TLS certificate.
 Traefik and nginx are now functional.

+## Install Nextcloud
 * open "values-nextcloud.yaml".
 Enter server name (e.g. cloud), domain name (e.g. example.org), a name for the Nextcloud administrator and the initial password for the Nextcloud administrator.
-* install Nextcloud: `helm install setup team-nextcloud --values values-nextcloud.yaml`
+* install Nextcloud: `helm install nextcloud team-nextcloud --values values-nextcloud.yaml`
 * After a few minutes your own Nextcloud server will be up and running under https://cloud.example.org.
 You can log in as the administrator with the password you provided in the last step.
 Proceed and add regular users.
 Or

+## Install Rocket.Chat
 * open "values-chat.yaml".
 Enter server name (e.g. chat), domain name (e.g. example.org), a name for the Rocket.Chat administrator, the initial password for the Rocket.Chat administrator and his e-mail adress.
 * install Rocket.Chat: `helm install chat team-chat --values values-chat.yaml`
 * after a few minutes your own Rocket.Chat server will be up and running under https://chat.example.org.
 You can log in as the administrator with the password you provided in the last step.
 Proceed and add regular users.

-Or
+## Install Jitsi Meet
 * open "values-video.yaml".
 Enter server name (e.g. video) and domain name (e.g. example.org)
 * install Jitsi Meet: `helm install video team-video --values values-video.yaml`
 * after a few minutes your own Jitsi Meet video chat server will be up and running under https://video.example.org.
 * please refer to the above mentioned project web sites for help on using the services.

+# To do / Known issues

+* not tested with IPv6